Dbenatar/reading-notes/301/Class12.md

 What code would you use if an update didn’t return data to a client?

+The 204 No content code for updates and doesnt not return data to the client.

 What code would you use if a resource used to exist but no longer does?

+Error code 410 Gone is similar to error code 404, the resource existed in the past bit it has been deleted or moved.

 What is the ‘Forbidden’ status code?

+403 Forbidden occurs when the client has authorised itself but does not have permission to access a resource.

 ## REST API Node.js, Express and MongoDB

 Why do we need to pull our MongoDB database string out of our server and put it into our .env?

+Because it contains sensitive information.

 What is middleware?
+Code that runs when the server gets a request but before it gets passed to the route.

 What does app.use(express.json()) do?
+This allows our server to accept JSON as a body instead of a post element.

 What does the /:id mean in a route?
+This is the route to a particular file path.
+The :id means it is a parameter.

 What is the difference between PUT and PATCH?

+The PUT method is used to update a resource or create a new resource.
+When PUT is sent, the entire resource is replaced with new data.
+The PATCH method is used to partially update a resource.
+When using PATCH you specidy the fields that need to be updated in the request body.

 How do you make a default value in a schema?

+In the object you are creating you have to define the different properties, for example a string or a number.

 What does a 500 error status code mean?

+A 500 error status code refers to an internal server error.
+This can be something such as a missing header field which was accessed without checking its existence to an unreachable third party service.

 What is the difference between a status 200 and a status 201?

+Code 200 is the basic status code to tell the client that everything went correctly.
+201 code signals the backend resource creation that defines the most specidic URL for that newly created resource.